Atqarana/AI-Voicebot-for-Kids/README.md

 ## Features
 - Fast AI bot, takes <1 second to reply back to you.
 - Built using Node.js and Websockets.
-- AI Voice Assistant makes use of Groq API(AI models), deepgram api(STT) and playHT/neets API (TTS)
+- Kid Voice Assistant TOy makes use of Groq API(AI models), deepgram api(STT) and playHT/neets API (TTS)
-- The voice assistance that actually listens to you when you speak or interrupt the assistant.
+- The voice assistance that actually listens to kid when they speak or interrupt the assistant.
 - Uses LLama 3 AI models.
 - Has memory of your past conversations.
 - You can stop the assistant by saying "Disconnect".